ccg-v/ft_irc/README.md

 Two main types:
 1. **Stream Sockets** (or 'SOCK_STREAM')
 	- They are reliable two-way connected communication streams.
-	- Items sent will arrive error-free, and in the ssame order they were sent.
+	- Items sent will arrive error-free, and in the same order they were sent.
 This high level of data transmission quality is achieved thanks to the protocol they use: the **"Transmission Control Protocol"** or simply **TCP**[^1] (see RFC 793).
 2. **Datagram Sockets** (`SOCK_DGRAM` or 'connectionless sockets')
 	- They are not reliable: if you send a datagram, it may arrive out of order or simply do not arrive.
 The protocol they use is **"User Datagram Protocol"** or **UDP*.
 	- Unlike stream sockets, datagram sockets don't need an open connection.
 A packet is built, an IP headers is slapped on it with destination information, and it is sent out.
 No connection needed.